o2r-project/api/docs/compendium/bindings.md

     }
 }
 ```

+`POST /api/v1/binding/manipulate/manipulateFigure`

-11. Manipulate a parameter used to compute a figure
+6. Manipulate a parameter used to compute a figure
 ```json
 {
   "id": "compendium_id",